-SUBJECT TO COMPLETION, DATED APRIL 23, 1996 2,000,000 SHARES
+SUBJECT TO COMPLETION, DATED JUNE 19, 1996

+2,000,000 SHARES

-COMMON SHARES OF BENEFICIAL INTEREST
+PMC COMMERCIAL TRUST COMMON SHARES OF BENEFICIAL INTEREST

 PMC Commercial Trust (the "Company") is a Texas real estate investment trust that originates loans to small business enterprises which are primarily collateralized by first liens on real estate of the related business.
 The Company principally lends to small businesses in the lodging industry.
-Company also targets the commercial real estate, service, retail and manufacturing industries.
+The Company also targets the commercial real estate, service, retail and manufacturing industries.
 See "Business."
-The Company's investment adviser is PMC Advisers, Inc., a wholly-owned subsidiary of PMC Capital, Inc. and an affiliate of the Company.
+The Company's investment advisor is PMC Advisers, Inc., a wholly-owned subsidiary of PMC Capital, Inc. and an affiliate of the Company.
 See "Investment Manager."
 The Company has elected to be taxed as a real estate investment trust ("REIT") for Federal tax purposes.
 See "Federal Income Tax Considerations."

 All of the Common Shares of Beneficial Interest of the Company, \$.01 par value per share (the "Common Shares"), offered hereby are being sold by the Company.
 In addition to the 2,000,000 Common Shares offered by the Underwriters (the "Underwritten Offering"), the Company is offering, by means of this Prospectus, 60,000 Common Shares (the "Direct Offering") directly to certain officers and trust managers of the Company at the Price to Public net of Underwriting Discount.
-Upon completion of the Underwritten Offering and the Direct Offering (together, the "Offering"), the executive officers and trust managers of the Company will beneficially own % of the issued and outstanding Common Shares.
+Upon completion of the Underwritten Offering and the Direct Offering (together, the "Offering"), the executive officers and trust managers of the Company will beneficially own 3.5% of the issued and outstanding Common Shares.

 The Common Shares are listed on the American Stock Exchange under the symbol "PCC."
-On , 1996, the closing sales price of the Common Shares as reported on the American Stock Exchange was \$ per share.
+On June 17, 1996, the closing sales price of the Common Shares as reported on the American Stock Exchange was \$16.375 per share.
 See "Price Range of the Common Shares."
+On May 23, 1996, the Company declared a quarterly dividend of \$0.38 per Common Share payable on July 15, 1996 to holders of record as of June 28, 1996.
+Purchasers of Common Shares in the Offering will not be entitled to receive such dividend.
 The Company has paid, and intends to continue to pay, quarterly dividends to its shareholders.
-On April 15, 1996, the Company paid a quarterly dividend of \$0.37 per Common Share.
-See "Psividends and Distributions Policy."
-"Dividends and Distributions Policy."
+See "Price Range of Common Shares" and "Dividends and Distributions Policy."

-SEE "RISK FACTORS" FOR A DISCUSSION OF CERTAIN FACTORS RELEVANT TO AN INVESTMENT IN THE COMMON SHARES OFFERED HEREBY.
+SEE "RISK FACTORS" BEGINNING ON PAGE 7 FOR A DISCUSSION OF CERTAIN FACTORS RELEVANT TO AN INVESTMENT IN THE COMMON SHARES OFFERED HEREBY.